-Other current and non-current liabilities primarily relate to \$13.3 million of deferred payments from acquisition transactions in previous periods.
+As at December 31, 2022, other current and non-current liabilities was \$10.7 million (2021: \$14.4 million), which primarily relate to deferred payments from acquisition transactions in previous periods.
 Included in this amount are fixed, variable and contingent payments.
 These amounts are due in future periods; the amounts due in the next year are included in other current liabilities.